-•Folk Horror is a mise-en-scene deployed by games as means of critiquing the normative, the pastoral and the familiar;
+Folk Horror is a mise-en-scene deployed by games as means of critiquing the normative, the pastoral and the familiar, focused ofen on the otherness of the landscape, or features within it the display entropy/and or the return of features showing what was once human dominion return to ‘nature’.

-•Folk Horror’s staples are sacrifice, ritual, myth and horror, deployed in various ways to unsettle and deploys an urban viewpoint to other the rural, its people and its landscapes.
+Folk Horror’s staples are sacrifice, ritual, myth and horror, deployed in various ways to unsettle and deployment of an urban viewpoint that others the rural, its people and its landscapes.

 Lineage goes well beyond post-war British media.